boredazfcuk/docker-icloudpd/README.md

 **download_path**: This is the directory to which files will be downloaded from iCloud.
 If this variable is not set, it will default to "/home/${user}/iCloud".

-**synchronisation_interval**: This is the number of seconds between syncronisations.
+**synchronisation_interval**: This is the number of seconds between synchronisations.
 It can be set to the following periods: 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
 If this variable is not set to one of these values, it will default to 86400 seconds.
-Since the release of iOS14 Apple seems to configured a maximum limit to the number of authentications per 2FA cookie to around 26.
-This would mean re-confirming 2FA authentication daily if the synchronisation interval was set to 1hr.
+Be careful if setting a short synchronisation period.
+Apple have a tendency to throttle connections that are hitting their server too often.
+I find that every 24hrs is fine.
+My phone will upload files to the cloud immediately, so if I lose my phone the photos I've taken that day will still be safe in the cloud, and the container will download those phots when it runs in the evening.

 **synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
 This is so that you can stagger the synchronisations of multiple containers.
 If this value is not set.
 It will default to 0.

-**notification_days**: This is number of days until cookie expiration for which to generate notifications.
+**notification_days**: When your cookie is nearing expiration, this is the number of days in advance it should notify you.
 This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.

 **authentication_type**: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 If this variable is not set, it will default to '2FA'.